cordata/training/source/sections/sections-of-HIPAA/privacy-rule.md

 The Omnibus Rule also defined a PHR vendor, offering a PHR through a covered entity, as a business associate.

 ##PHI + De-identifying
-Our partner Catalyze provides a nice post in "[What is PHI?](https://catalyze.io/learn/what-is-protected-health-information-or-phi)" because it's an incredibly important topic in HIPAA.
+Our partner Datica provides a nice post in "[What is PHI?](https://catalyze.io/learn/what-is-protected-health-information-or-phi)" because it's an incredibly important topic in HIPAA.
 It's basically personally identifiable data (name, email, phone, etc) combined with some type of health-related data (medication, diagnosis, provider name).

 PHI can be de-identified by removing certain elements from the data, in a process called the [Safe Harbor](http://www.hhs.gov/ocr/privacy/hipaa/understanding/coveredentities/De-identification/guidance.html#safeharborguidance) method, or through "[expert determination](http://www.hhs.gov/ocr/privacy/hipaa/understanding/coveredentities/De-identification/guidance.html#guidancedetermination)", which seems a bit fuzzy to us as it is ripe for interpretation.
 The idea with both methods for de-identification is to make it so you can't identify an individual from a data set (duh!).